Central Michigan vs. Northern Illinois NCAA Football Odds, Plays and Insights | October 23, 2021

 - The Chippewas have covered the spread once this season when favored by 5 points or more (in three chances).

-- In games that Central Michigan picks up more than 409.0 yards, the team is 2-3 against the spread and 3-2 overall.
+- In games that Central Michigan amasses over 409 yards, the team is 2-3 against the spread and 3-2 overall.

-- This year, the Chippewas have turned the ball over eight times, two more than the Huskies' takeaways (6).

 - Find the latest spread and moneyline odds for Central Michigan at SISportsbook.